secwexen/aapp-mart/docs/legal/cookie-policy.md

 # Cookie Policy

 AAPP-MART uses cookies only to support essential functionality and analytics for improving the user experience.

-This project is designed for **authorized security research and enterprise security teams**, and does not collect personal data for marketing purposes.

 ## 1. What Are Cookies